10 Things You Didn't Know About the American Flag

 Every Memorial Day, we proudly remember the heroes who served this country with parades, poppies, and the lowering of our American Flag to half-staff until noon, when we again raise it high to let those colors fly.

 But while we'll never forget the people who sacrificed so much for our freedom, we might gloss over the history of Old Glory herself.

 Not surprisingly, there are a lot of fun facts surrounding the Stars and Stripes — but most of the coolest stuff isn't found in any of our history books.
 A lot of it is interesting, some of it is surprising, and this one fact we found about "Gilligan's Island" is downright haunting.

-Bone up on your American Flag trivia below, and use it to impress your friends and neighbors during this weekend's colorful backyard barbecues:
+Bone up on your American Flag trivia below, and use it to impress your friends and neighbors during the weekend's backyard barbecues: